kjswis/rotom_bot/README.md

 <img align= 'right' width="300" src= "https://d111vui60acwyt.cloudfront.net/product_photos/53054708/52_Rotom_original.png">
 _The best ghosty-electric boy that runs your devices!_

-This bot was created for use in the Pokemon Mystery Dungeon, Kink Teams Discord.
+This bot was created for use in the Pokemon Mystery Dungeon Discord.
 It manages users, characters, items and places in a fictional world full of Pokemon.
 This bot works in junction with webhooks, to recieve information submitted via google forms.